Imrane-Halim/printf/README.md

 * `make clean` : Clean the object files and library 🧹
 * `make fclean` : Clean the object files, library, and test files 🧹
 * `make re` : Rebuild the library and run the tests 🔁
-* `make bonus` : Compile the library with bonus features 🎁

 **Example use cases**
 --------------------